 I am stopping here to clean out the cabinet under the sink.
 My cabinets above look great, because I did them a while back with expanding storage shelves.
 However, under the sink is a mess.

 Tossing the broken, the empty, and especially the useless is so energizing.
 I consolidate a couple of multiple bottles of Windex and Dawn and then wipe the cabinet clean and put the rest back.
 Five minutes.
 Wow.

-(I put these expanding shelves below in my kitchen in most of the cabinets.
+I put adjustable shelves in my kitchen in most of the cabinets.
 They are sturdy, have flat shelves so glasses don’t tip and my real storage for things that I really use was expanded.
 I have tried several others that I picked up but none were as sturdy or flat topped like these.
-The expandable feature makes them fit any of my cabinets.)
+The expandable feature makes them fit any of my cabinets.